 - Clear Creek Cabin – Near Exit Glacier, this brand new log cabin has two bedrooms, an oversized patio, and wi-fi, plus is close to The Pit bar

-- Nauti Otter Inn & Yurt Village – Part hostel, part glamping stay, and a whole lot of Alaskan charm, this is one of the most unique places to stay in Seward.
-There are two locations, the original βinnβ with hostel-style rooms and rustic cabins, and the yurt village, with about a dozen yurts, complete with electricity, heat, and bear deterrents (hey, when in Alaska!), each accommodating 2-4 people.Β
+- Nauti Otter Inn & Yurt Village – Part hostel, part glamping, and a ton of Alaskan charm, this is one of the most unique places to stay in Seward.
+The original inn has hostel-style rooms and rustic cabins, and the yurt village has about a dozen yurts with electricity and heat.

 - Orca Island Cabins – This splurge-worthy, bucket list stay in a luxury yurt on Orca Island includes round-trip water taxi transportation, unlimited use of kayaks, paddleboards, and fishing gear, and a kitchen to prepare your own meals.
 DREAMY!